Housing and Property

 The housing list includes the homeless priority list, the waiting list and the transfer list.
 Anyone aged 16 years and over is entitled to go on the housing list.

 Quotas to guide the number of allocations made to each of the three lists are reviewed annually by the Communities Committee.
-The current quotas agreed by the Committee on 21 August 2012 are as follows:
+The current quotas (last reviewed June 2013) are as follows:

 We have developed a Common Housing Register (CHR) called apply4homes.
 This means you can make a single application for social housing in Aberdeenshire and Moray to any of the partners.
 Find out more about apply4homes.